The Star Named EOS Review

 The Star Named EOS, Review, PS5, Gameplay, Screenshots, Female Protagonist, Puzzle, Photography

-To travel the world in search of a truth that had been eluding him since he was a child, Dei uses every hint possible in each letter his mother left before she disappeared.
-Thoughtfully giving him life lessons along the way, all the places are related to his life in one way or another.
-A train he rode as a kid, a peaceful meadow in the middle of nowhere, his beloved room that he still carries a picture of and a cherished memory.
+To travel the world in search of a truth that has been eluding him since he was a child, Dei uses every hint possible in each letter his mother left before she disappeared.
+Thoughtfully giving him life lessons along the way, all the places are related to his life in one way or another: a train he rode as a kid, a peaceful meadow in the middle of nowhere, his beloved room that he still carries a picture of, and a cherished memory.

 You can take pictures of anything with your instant camera, and this is encouraged to eventually look at and admire your eye's work with the photo album to reminisce where you have been with the photo gallery in the main menu.

-Just like most things in life, even though it feels like the moments are fleeting, going to that album to appreciate every picture you took on your journey can make you rediscover the pleasure of taking pictures just for the sake of it, and even encourage you to take photography in real life.
+Like most things in life, even though it feels like the moments are fleeting, going to that album to appreciate every picture you took on your journey can make you rediscover the pleasure of taking pictures just for the sake of it and even encourage you to take photography in real life.

-Opportunities for photo ops such as when a flock of birds quickly fly by are rewarded with trophies within the game.
-Over the course of 25 attainable trophies to a platinum, each achievement is quite peculiar to obtain, ranging from not solving a puzzle correctly but trying differently, to clicking a certain item in your vicinity, the way to obtain these rewards is just slightly obtuse enough to make you chuckle once you get the notification.
+Opportunities for photo ops, such as when a flock of birds quickly flies by, are rewarded with trophies within the game.
+Throughout 25 attainable trophies to platinum, each achievement is quite peculiar to obtain.
+Ranging from not solving a puzzle correctly but trying differently to clicking a certain item in your vicinity, the way to obtain these rewards is just slightly obtuse enough to make you chuckle once you get the notification.

 The Star Named EOS, Review, PS5, Gameplay, Screenshots, Female Protagonist, Puzzle